-Myanmar (formerly known as Burma) is a rising star on the Southeast Asia travel circuit.
-Following government reforms and lifting of international sanctions in 2012, it’s become a favorite among travellers looking something a bit different, or perhaps seeking an escape from the busy tourist sights and crazy party crowds in neighbouring Thailand.
+Myanmar (formerly known as Burma) is the most recent addition to on the Southeast Asia backpacking circuit.
+Following government reforms and lifting of international sanctions in 2012, it’s become a favorite among travellers looking something a bit different, or perhaps just seeking an escape from the busy tourist sights and crazy party crowds in neighbouring Thailand.

-While it might not stay this way forever, Myanmar feels authentic and mostly unspoiled by mass tourism.
-Locals may greet you with friendly curiosity and, to the bewilderment of travellers used to having to drive a hard bargain elsewhere in Asia, taxi drivers might just charge you the normal local rate.
+While it might not stay this way forever, Myanmar still feels authentic and mostly unspoiled by mass tourism.
+Locals may greet you with friendly curiosity and, to the bewilderment of travellers used to having to drive a hard bargain elsewhere in Asia, taxi drivers might just charge you the normal local rate (I know, shocking!).
 It’s a low-key destination perfect for those wanting to immerse themselves in the local culture, food, and nature, and don’t particularly need to be near any luxury beach resorts.

 The temples of Bagan are Myanmar’s star attraction, and while they are impressive I found the everyday experiences in Myanmar ultimately the most memorable.
 In the cities, you can grab a plastic chair at a roadside tea house and just watch the people passing by, often wearing longyi sarongs or a traditional cosmetic face paint called thanakha.
 You can rent a scooter and meander through the countryside, or take a train journey and enjoy the hustle and bustle on a creaking old train chugging its way through the landscape.
 You’ll get the most out of Myanmar if you can create your own little adventures.

 Don’t miss out on the food either.
 Go to a local restaurant and you might be delighted with an array of little plates and bowls, each containing something delicious.
 Foodie and traveller Anthony Bourdain has listed Burmese food as one of the most underrated in the world, and he’s probably right.